 The Western Region Universities Consortium (WRUC) consists of four university-based programs located in the Western United States.
 WRUC provides training courses targeted to cleanup site workers, state and county emergency response personnel, hazardous waste and hazardous materials transportation personnel, and waste site assessment workers.
-Consortium members collaborate with community-based and tribal organizations to provide training for underrepresented minorities, non-English speakers, those who are geographically isolated and/or with limited literacy skills.
+Consortium members collaborate with community-based and tribal organizations to provide training for unemployed or underemployed workers, non-English speakers, those who are geographically isolated and/or with limited literacy skills.

 The University of Washington’s NIEHS WTP participates in the three following programs:

 - Hazardous Waste Worker Training Program This program provides occupational safety and health training for workers who are or may be engaged in activities related to hazardous waste removal, containment or chemical emergency response.